Our Curriculum

 Phonic Awareness:

 When first starting to read the children are taught phonic recognition.
-This happens daily from reception to year 2.
+This happens daily from Reception to year 2.

 Within class: